ahx/openapi_first/README.md

 - `res` - Holds a Rack::Response that you can modify if needed If you want to access to plain Rack env you can call `params.env`.

+You can also use the provided Rack middlewares to auto-implement only certain aspects of the request-response flow like query parameter or request body parameter validation based on your OpenAPI file.
+Read on to learn how.

 ### Usage as Rack middleware

 ```ruby